tAndreani/IPVARIABLE/README.md

 # PCA in K562 cell lines with and without the noisy regions
 We created a python script using pandas in order to perform the PCA and check whether the removal of noisy peaks improves the separation of the replicates in the PCA.

+`python pca.py`